 5. Zach Wilson, QB, BYU

 If there’s a faster-rising prospect in the nation than Zach Wilson, I’m not aware of him.
-Except for the fact he’s short, Wilson checks all the boxes you want in a quarterback at the next level — smart, tough, athletic, plus the arm strength necessary to make all the throws.
+Except for the fact he’s short, Wilson checks all the boxes you want in a quarterback at the next level.
+He is smart, tough, athletic, and has the arm strength necessary to make all the throws.